SAP-archive/btp-extend-workflow-cai-msteams/Part7-TaskCenter/README.md

 ## 2 Integration between SAP SuccessFactors and your custom IAS/IPS instance

 Your SAP SuccessFactors instance must have an integration with the same IAS/IPS instance which you've configured as Trusted Identity Provider within your BTP subaccount (see requirement in step 1)!
 The integration configuration between SAP SuccessFactors and your custom IAS/IPS instance is not trivial and also not scope of this mission.
-We assume, that you've already configured this integration successfully before you continue with the next steps.
+We assume, that you've already configured this integration successfully before you continue with the next steops.
 If not, we strongly recommend, going through the following documentations and KBA to get an idea of the whole process.

 [SAP Help] Setting Up SAP SuccessFactors with Identity Authentication and Identity Provisioning Services https://help.sap.com/viewer/568fdf1f14f14fd089a3cd15194d19cc/2105/en-US/fb069584363a4df08aad42315cebdd6d.html